brianbartilet/harqis-core/README.md

 - **HARQIS** (Heuristic Automation for a Reliable Quality Integration System) is a versatile automation platform designed to facilitate a wide range of automation tasks across various domains.
 - Supports **GPT** integrated functionalities, leverages the **OpenAI API** to assist with code generation and analysis.
 - Provides fixtures, utilities, and templates for implementing automation for various applications and systems.
-It enables the creation of automated workflows for testing, cross application integration, and more, adapting to both small and large-scale projects with ease.
+It enables the creation of automated workflows for testing, cross-application integration, and more, adapting to both small and large-scale projects with ease.

 ## Key Features